Table of Contents

 Unfortunately, some agencies make the mistake of allowing late payments repeatedly.

-You may think you’re being nice to your clients by allowing them to slide a few days here or a week there, but you’re not doing them or your agency any favors.
+You may think you’re being nice to your clients by allowing them to slide on the payment deadline by a few days here or a week there, but you’re not doing them or your agency any favors.

 By not requiring on-time payments, you are teaching your clients that it’s acceptable to pay at a later time.
 You’re also creating more pressure on your client’s cash flow because they now have overdue and pending invoices on their accounts payable.